sandrogiacom/password-check/README.md

 ## About this project

 This project is a case study to exemplify the development of a password pattern validation service.
-The project follows good engineering and code quality practices, such as:
+The project follows good software engineering and code quality practices, such as:

 - Clean Code
 - SOLID